sensslen/Cgf.CameraControl.Main/README.md

             // Every Interface can only controll one Video Mixer.
 The Video Mixer is selectet by the Number from videoMixer "videoMixer": 1,

-            // If there is one person controlling the cameras and another person is cutting the livestream there is a savety function.
+            // If there is one person controlling the cameras and another person is cutting as a savety measure you can disable cutting.
+Default value is true
             "enableChangingProgram":false,
             // If the "enableChangingProgram" is set to false, the person who is controlling the cameras is not able to cut with his controller